LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 ** Amazon S3 Bucket Keys**

 When you configure server-side encryption using AWS KMS (SSE-KMS), you can configure your bucket to use **S3 Bucket Keys for SSE-KMS**.
 Using a bucket-level key for SSE-KMS can reduce your AWS KMS request costs by up to 99 percent by decreasing the request traffic from Amazon S3 to AWS KMS.

+When you use SSE-KMS to protect your data without an S3 Bucket Key, Amazon S3 uses an individual AWS KMS data key for every object.
+It makes a call to AWS KMS every time a request is made against a KMS-encrypted object.

 * Symmetric Encryption: Same Key for encryption and decryption.
 AES 256.( 256 bits).
 Is fast.
 * Asymmetric encryption or public-key encryption: Public key and private key.
 Encrypt with one key and decrypt with another key.
 RSA, ECC, DH.
 Computation expensive.